daniil-shmelev/kauri/README.md

 <img src="docs/_static/logo.png" width="350">
 </p>

-An implementation of the Butcher-Connes-Kreimer Hopf algebra of planar rooted trees [[Connes & Kreimer, 1999](#reference)], commonly used for the analysis of B-series and Runge-Kutta schemes.
+An implementation of the Butcher-Connes-Kreimer Hopf algebra of non-planar rooted trees [[Connes & Kreimer, 1999](#reference)], commonly used for the analysis of B-series and Runge-Kutta schemes.
 The Hopf algebra is given by
 $(\mathcal{H}, \Delta,\mu,\varepsilon, \emptyset, S)$, where<br>
 - $\mathcal{H}$ is the set of all linear combinations of forests of trees